High-Tech in Kamloops – an Industry Snapshot

 Interior Technology Industry Association: A number of independent IT businesses have formed a local Interior Technology Industry Association that takes a “business first” approach to fostering the growth of Kamloops’ IT industry.

-NEW: B.C.
+B.C.
 Technology Industry Association (BCTIA): A not-for-profit organization that supports technology companies in British Columbia.
 Our network spans across the province and includes technology and professional services companies of all sizes and from every sector.
 More information

 High Technology in British Columbia: This is a gateway to web sites that provide support, information, advice and other assistance to BC investors, entrepreneurs, technology-based companies and science, technology and engineering students.
 National organizations that offer services and support to BC are included.
 More information